amitu/amitu.github.com/_posts/2015-04-28-no-big-bang.md

 distance the light will get completely redshifted.
 The wavelength will keep on increasing and at some point it will be undetectable weak.

-## So We Really Are In An Infinite Universe Since Infinite Time
+## So We Really Are In An Infinite Universe Since Infinite Time?

 I find that hard to imagine.
 Further some evidences kind of cause problem with this theory, like the abundance of hydrogen in the Universe.
 An Universe that